Refugee Training Alliance

 Your Organization

-We're actively seeking field partners with direct community access in Lebanon, Iraq, and refugee resettlement corridors in the U.S. and Europe.
+We're actively seeking field and education partners with direct access to international students, economic migrants, and refugees.
 If you have the access, we have the tools.

 Get Involved